CSS selectors define the elements to which a set of CSS rules apply.

 - Attribute selector

-- Selects elements based on the value of the given attribute.
+- Selects all elements that have the given attribute.

 [autoplay]will match all elements that have the